Helmstk1/CircuitPython/README.md

 ### Description & Code

-* **The symptoms:**  LCD acting wierd OR trobule with usb connection / serial monitor / uploading / etc.
+* **The symptoms:**  LCD acting weird OR trouble with usb connection / serial monitor / uploading / etc.
-* **The problem :** The LCDs occasionally draw too much power when we turn on the boards, and that makes parts of its serial communcations crash.
+* **The problem :** The LCDs occasionally draw too much power when we turn on the boards, and that makes parts of its serial communications crash.
 * **The Solution:** Add this code, and wire a switch up, like the wiring diagram below: